Under shadow of war, Porsche gears up for market debut

 Volkswagen, Porsche SE and Porsche AG all declined to comment.

-Some investors are reluctant because just 12.5% of all stock will be sold on the open market.
+Some investors are reluctant because just 12.5% of Porsche AG's stock will be sold on the open market.

 One of the people told Reuters investors were taking a critical attitude and described the situation as fluid, but said a stock market listing was the likely outcome.

-Another of the people acknowledged the bleak situation on markets saying the listing could yet be cancelled were it to worsen.
+Another of the people acknowledged the bleak mood on markets saying the listing could yet be cancelled were it to worsen.

+Even before the turmoil surrounding energy costs and war, Germany's carmakers faced the challenge of adapting to the phase-out of diesel and petrol motors in favour of electric vehicles. https://www.reuters.com/business/sustainable-business/fight-over-funding-threatens-eu-deal-new-climate-laws-2022-06-28/

+Porsche wants 80% of its car sales to be electric by 2030, more than quadrupling the current level, and Volkswagen has also embarked on a shift towards electric vehicles, batteries and software.

 (Additional reporting by Christoph Steitz in Frankfurt; writing by John O'Donnell; editing by Barbara Lewis)